 Westtown buys 100 percent of our campus electricity from renewable sources and models renewable energy generation on campus through

 - a 44 kW solar array on the Athletic Center.
 Check out the generation data.

 - geothermal heating and cooling in two dormitories, the science building, and five faculty homes

-- solar hot water in the LEED science building, slated to open in 2014.
+- solar hot water in the LEED science building, which opened in 2014.

 Westonians take conservation seriously: Since 2007 we have

 - Reduced carbon emissions from heating, cooling, and electricity by 60%

 - Invested more than $500,000 from energy savings back into our programs